Dwarf Apple Trees: Varieties, Rootstocks, and How to Grow Them

 M9: The most widely used dwarfing rootstock worldwide.
 Trees on M9 reach 6-10 feet tall and start bearing in the second year.
 Very productive for the size.
 The tradeoff: M9 roots are weak and brittle.
 Every M9 tree needs a permanent support stake or trellis for its entire life.
 Without support, a loaded tree tips over.

 Bud 9: An alternative to M9 with slightly better anchorage and cold hardiness.
 Developed at Cornell.
 Trees reach 8-10 feet.
 Still needs staking but handles cold winters (Zone 3-4) better than M9.
+Bud 9 also tolerates heavier clay soils that would stress M9 roots.

 G.41 (Geneva 41): Another Geneva series rootstock.
 Trees reach 6-8 feet.
 Excellent fire blight resistance.
 Needs staking.
 Becoming more available as nurseries adopt Geneva rootstocks.
+G.41 produces slightly more vigor than G.11, making it a good choice if you want a dwarf that fills out a bit faster.

 Semi-dwarf rootstocks (12-16 feet)

 M7: Trees reach 14-16 feet.
 Good anchorage, doesn’t need permanent staking.
 More tolerant of wet soil than M9 or M26.
 Tends to sucker aggressively from the rootstock.
+You’ll spend time every summer pulling rootstock suckers.

 G.30 (Geneva 30): Semi-dwarf Geneva rootstock.
 Excellent productivity and disease resistance.
 Trees reach 12-14 feet.
 Becoming the preferred semi-dwarf rootstock among commercial growers.